 “I completed the Learning Gain Tool immediately after my internship ended, I didn’t take much notice of the results at the time because I was keen to get back to laboratory work.
 However, upon re-visiting my results several months later, I realise what an invaluable tool it is for enhancing my self-awareness of the transferable skills gained from my internship.
 In particular I was surprised to see how much my internship had enhanced my professional skills (personal effectiveness) and upon reflection, I have taken a more professional approach to my research after my PIPs experience.
 The Learning Gain Tool has also helped me realise how much immersing myself in a charity environment for 3 months enhanced my commercial awareness and networking abilities.
 I will use the results of the Learning Gain Tool in development of my CV and in future job applications as I complete my PhD here in Sheffield.
 The skill sets on the Learning Gain Tool are helpfully subdivided so know when I can experiences gained during my internship as an example of where I developed specific work-based skills.
 The results from the Learning Gain Tool can also act as triggers to help me remember what I achieved on my internship”.

 “In doing the review it highlighted to me just how much my role within a science communications agency raised my commercial awareness and understanding of infrastructure within a company.
 It also made it very clear to me that my oral and written communication skills were being improved during my role.
 The review process highlighted to me, before I started the position, areas that were weaker and that I could focus on improving during my PIPS.
 In terms of CV and interview for future employment, seeing my learning gain in various areas made it clearer where I had improved and allowed me to demonstrate my skills and evidence exactly how I have developed them with examples from the PIPS”.

-You need to ask your local PIPS Contact for your individual login details.
+You need to ask the DTP Co-ordinator, Catherine Liddle for your individual login details.

 4/ Finance forms